bgeron/uob-2015-efc/index.rst

 .. skip:: big

-These are some auxiliary exercises for the programming and reasoning tutorials:
+These are some auxiliary exercises and notes for the programming and reasoning tutorials:

 .. toctree::
     :maxdepth: 1